Languages of the Democratic Republic of the Congo: Dutch

-Dutch, one of the languages of Belgium, was the historical second language of the Congo State from 1885 to 1908 and of the Belgian Congo from 1908 to 1960, and during this period its archives were bilingual French/Dutch.
-However, French was largely favored by the Belgian administration.
+Dutch, one of the languages of Belgium, had official status in the Congo Free State from 1885 to 1908 and the Belgian Congo from 1908 to 1960.
+Although spoken by many Belgian colonials especially Catholic missionaries, French was largely favored by the Belgian administration.
 A good knowledge of the French language was necessary to obtain a promotion in the colony and the Dutch-speakers were therefore more dispersed in the provinces while the French-speakers were grouped together in the cities.